-- Shanghai, 1750 to 2050: History, Culture, and Language - This study tour provides a rich opportunity both culturally and academically.
+- Changes in Urban China: Shanghai - This study tour provides a rich opportunity both culturally and academically.
 Participants study the history, culture and language of Shanghai, the world's largest city, at East China Normal University in Shanghai.
 Visits to places discussed in class are also included.
 The program is led by Professor Christopher Reed, a specialist in the histories of modern China and Shanghai.

 - Tanzania - Led by Professor Thomas McDow, this interdisciplinary exploration of the real world impact of—and response to—HIV/AIDS is aimed at students in the sciences and the humanities and combines academic and experiential learning in Tanzania to introduce students to fundamental history and microbiology concepts as they relate to the local HIV epidemic.
 During this four-week tour, students study the language (Swahili), history, and culture of East Africa, all in the context of the public health response to HIV.

-We also offer a History of World War II Study Program.
+We also offer a Transnational History of World War II.
 This program differs in that students take coursework on campus the semester before they travel abroad.
 Led by Professor David Steigerwald, this program studies the war at close range through visits to relevant European museums, battlefields, memorials, Auschwitz, and other sites.
 Stays include London, Normandy, Paris, Poland, and Berlin.